JoeUgly/How_to/README.md

 #### Create the industry dropdown list
 Now we are going to create a dropdown list using data validation.
 The list will consist of all of the industry names.

 To create a dropdown list click on the Data section (on the ribbon), then Data Validation.
 Select list and the source.
-The source is where all the names of the industries are located in the workbook. i.e.: iu_param_table!B2:E2
+The source is where all the names of the industries are located in the workbook.
+Ex: iu_param_table!B2:E2

 Select one of the industries from the list.